Early Symptoms of Hypertension: Identifying Patterns

 o Work-related stress

-The HUAWEI WATCH D is recommended for personal use across a wider population and potentially offers opportunities to drive precision medicine.
+The HUAWEI WATCH D2 is recommended for personal use across a wider population and potentially offers opportunities to drive precision medicine

 Conclusion:

-In conclusion, the HUAWEI WATCH D can be recommended for personal use across a wider population [8].
-The rich data from blood pressure measurements, along with other health-related parameters recorded by the watch and corresponding app, Huawei Health APP, offer greater insight into individual health, and enable healthcare professionals to assist users more adequately in their healthcare journey.
+In conclusion, the HUAWEI WATCH D2 and HUAWEI WATCH D can be recommended for personal use across a wider population [8].
+The rich data from blood pressure measurements, along with other health-related parameters recorded by the watch and corresponding app, HUAWEI Health APP, offer greater insight into individual health, and enable healthcare professionals to assist users more adequately in their healthcare journey.

 Medical disclaimer:

-Due to national restrictions on obtaining approval / registration as a medical device, the HUAWEI WATCH D and will only be available in selected European markets, and the ECG feature only works on watches and smartphones purchased in countries where the service is available.
+Due to national restrictions on obtaining approval / registration as a medical device, the HUAWEI WATCH D2 and HUAWEI WATCH D and will only be available in selected European markets, and the ECG feature only works on watches and smartphones purchased in countries where the service is available.

 - Supported smartphones: Mobile phones with Android 6.0 or compatibles, HarmonyOS 2.0 or compatibles, or iOS 12.0 or compatibles.
 The Huawei Health app version on your mobile phone must be 11.0 or compatibles.
 Please make sure that your wearable device and phone are running the latest versions before using ECG.